AviatrixSystems/Docs/HowTos/site2cloud_meraki_vmx100.rst

 --------
 This document describes how to create an IPsec tunnel between an Aviatrix Gateway and a Meraki vMX100 using Aviatrix Site2Cloud.

-Network setup is as following:
+The network setup is as following:

 **VPC1 (with Aviatrix Gateway)**